arighosh05/prompt-silo/README.md

 ### Step 1 : Download the Plugin

-First, you'll have to download the plugin to the `plugins` directory in your vault's `.obsidian` directory so that Obsidian can find it.
+First, we'll need to download the plugin to the `plugins` directory in your vault's `.obsidian` directory so that Obsidian can find it.

 1. Open a terminal window and change the project directory to the `plugins` directory.